vuetifyjs/nuxt-module/README.md

 - [CDN for Font Awesome 4 (fa4)](https://cdn.jsdelivr.net/npm/font-awesome@4.x/css/font-awesome.min.css)
 - [CDN for Font Awesome 5 (fa)](https://cdn.jsdelivr.net/npm/@fortawesome/fontawesome-free@latest/css/all.min.css)

-To chage the CDN for a font icon you only need to specify the `cdn` option:
+To change the CDN for a font icon library you only need to specify the `cdn` option:
 ```ts
 vuetify: {
   vuetifyOptions: {